 As we had to pick up our car at midday we afforded one relaxing morning in one of the local cafes.
 We combined adapting to the left side driving rules and driving up north.
 On our way to Northland, we made a few short stops visiting some points of interest.
 We had a late lunch in Whangarei to explore the town basin with many boats in the backwaters and well-preserved Victorian-style houses, and last but not least – the picturesque Whangarei waterfalls.
 Then it was time for a toilet stop and Kawakawa was the perfect place for this.
 This village is famous for its Hundertwasser toilets and probably survives on the tourist map because of them.
 We reached Kerikeri just in time for dinner (which usually is between 7 and 9 pm in New Zealand).
 Then we enjoyed the sunset time with our host in the countryside villa.

 NZ and all its visitors are very lucky to have only one native very poisonous and very very rare species – the katipō spider.
 We never met one or met one who has seen them.

 Day 4 Where two seas collide, bad spirits do not abide

-We woke up early to drive to Kaitaia for our 90 Mile beach and cape Reinga tour.
-Our Maori driver (who was named Waru – Number 8 in maori, you know why) and guide drove us along the 88-kilometer-long beach.
+We woke up early to drive to Kaitaia for our 90 Mile beach and Cape Reinga tour.
+Our Maori driver (who was named Waru – Number 8 in Maori, you know why) and guide drove us along the 88-kilometer-long beach.
 Then he showed us how to slide on the sand dunes.
-We explored a bit the local flora and fauna and walked around the cape Reinga park, saw where exactly the Pacific ocean meets the Tasman sea.
-Visited some hidden white sand beaches, special ice cream place and the Kauri kingdom workshop featuring a giant kauri log with staircase inside.
+We explored a bit the local flora and fauna and walked around the Cape Reinga park, saw where exactly the Pacific Ocean meets the Tasman Sea.
+Visited some hidden white sand beaches, special ice cream place and the Kauri kingdom workshop featuring a giant kauri log with a staircase inside.

 The northernmost part of the country proved to be amazingly beautiful!